 Once admissions decisions have been made, the graduate coordinator begins the process of contacting students.
 In many cases successful applicants to the doctoral program will receive a letter indicating that they have been put on our waitlist.
 If you receive such a letter, we hope that you will hang in there for a few weeks.
 Often additional funds become available after we have made our admissions decisions.
 And of course as applicants across the country make their decisions we are able to offer fellowships and assistantships to our highly ranked alternates.

-April 15th is the national deadline for accepting fellowship and assistantship offers.
+April 15 This is the national deadline for accepting fellowship and assistantship offers.
 If we offer you a fellowship or assistantship we will check in periodically prior to that date, but successful applicants are under no obligation to make their final commitments before April 15th.